Anatomy and Physiology of Gorilla Muscles

 The biomechanics of gorilla movement is not only fascinating but also provides insight into how muscles contract to generate force, thus providing the basic understanding needed to examine gorilla movements in more depth.

-Force and moment generation by muscle contraction has been examined for many animals.
+Force and moment generation by muscle contraction have been examined for many animals.
 Here, the basics of how muscle contractions generate force and moment are examined to provide the basic understanding needed to examine the movements of the gorilla in more detail.

 Muscles are capable of acting as either motors (e.g., producing joint movement), brakes (e.g., resisting joint movement, storing energy), or both at different times.
-Contraction of a muscle can be isometric, concentric, or eccentric depending on the conditions of muscle loading 4.
+Contraction of a muscle can be isometric, concentric, or eccentric depending on the conditions of muscle loading.
 A muscle is said to be activated when its fibers are stimulated to contract, and the activation of one or more muscles is called a movement.

 There is a vast literature on the Anatomy and Physiology of Gorilla Muscles and joints, muscle fiber types and muscle morphology, muscular mechanics and energetics, and muscular control.
 Selected aspects of each of these topics are briefly summarized here to give an adequate overview of muscular systems and their basic parameters and characteristics.
 The musculoskeletal anatomy of the western lowland gorilla has been described in detail.